Kids Planet Circle Logo

 If your little one is near the top of the weight range for their current nappies and at the lower end of the next size, moving up is usually a good idea.
 A slightly bigger nappy is often more comfortable and more absorbent than a too snug one.

-And if you’re a Kit & Kin nappy subscriber at home, you can exchange unopened packs if you realise your baby has raced ahead to the next size – helpful for those growth spurts that seem to happen overnight.
+If you’re a Kit & Kin nappy subscriber at home, you can exchange unopened packs if you realise your baby has raced ahead to the next size – helpful for those growth spurts that seem to happen overnight.

 TLDR?
 Quick checklist: 5 signs your baby’s nappy is too small

-• Nappy is leaking more than usual
+Nappy is leaking more than usual

-• Red marks appear on tummy or thighs
+Red marks appear on tummy or thighs

-• The fit looks tight or too low at the front/back
+The fit looks tight or too low at the front/back

-• Nappy tabs don’t comfortably meet in the middle
+Nappy tabs don’t comfortably meet in the middle

-• Your child is crawling or walking and needs more flexible nappies
+Your child is crawling or walking and needs more flexible nappies

-Nappy size FAQs
+Nappy Sizing FAQs

 How do I know if my baby’s nappy is too small?

-Look at the overall fit and comfort:
+Look at the overall fit and comfort.
+It’s time to try the next size up if:

-• It looks tight on the waist or thighs
+It looks tight on the waist or thighs

-• You’re seeing red marks after changes
+You’re seeing red marks after changes

-• Tabs won’t meet in the middle
+Tabs won’t meet in the middle

-• You’re noticing more leaks
+You’re noticing more leaks

 The “two-finger rule” is your friend.
 Once the nappy is on:

-• Check the waistband sits just below the belly button
+Check the waistband sits just below the belly button.

-• Slide two fingers under the waistband and leg cuffs
+Slide two fingers under the waistband and leg cuffs.

-If your fingers fit comfortably, the nappy is usually tight enough to prevent gaps, but not so tight that it’s digging in.
+If your fingers fit comfortably, the nappy is tight enough to prevent gaps, but not so tight that it’s digging in.

 Should a nappy be tight or loose?